boyter/boyter.org/content/posts/sloc-cloc-code.md

 search to some degree.
 When we get to the single-file benchmarks, this variable will become much more pertinent.
 ```

-Note that scc falls very much into the cateogry of counting lots of small files.
+Note that scc falls very much into the category of counting lots of small files.
 My benchmarks show that as BurntSushi claims it is not a significant portion of the runtime.
-Also because scc does not need to check line boundries there is no need to worry about newlines beyond resetting the current state we are in.
+Also because scc does not need to check line boundaries there is no need to worry about newlines beyond resetting the current state we are in.
 So while it may be "slow" its not a factor at all in the way the application performs.

 Operating on single bytes also makes it much easier to move in the state engine.
 However it does mean you have to check each byte potentially multiple times.
 While it should be faster than the reading of files from the disk its something to keep in the back of your mind that its very possible to become CPU bound if not careful.